peter-crist/cloud-native-go/README.md

 If using the CLI tool, you can run `bin/client retry` and pass custom parameters to tweak the demo output.

 Observe the log output from the server which showcases retrying given transient errors.

+## Throttle
+To demonstrate a Throttle pattern, start the gRPC server with `make serve`.
+In another terminal, run `make throttle`.
+If using the CLI tool, you can run `bin/client throttle` and pass custom parameters to tweak the demo output.

+Observe the log output from the server which showcases throttling excessive requests.